npbee/Eleventy-DatoCMS-Netlify/README.md

-# Eleventy + DatoCMS Example
+# Eleventy + DatoCMS + Netlify Example

-An example using Eleventy & DatoCMS together to build a static site.
-Data is fetched from Dato within an Eleventy JS data file with requests cached to a file.
+An example using Eleventy, DatoCMS, and Netlify together to build a static site.
+Data is fetched from Dato then used as an Eleventy data file.
+Netlify fetches the data at build time before building and deploying the site.

 ## Run